 A CMF-financed project must have been financed or supported with some portion of the CMF Award.
-However, the CDFI Fund does not specify the level of minimum investment for each Project in the FY 2020 Round.
-Note that in situations where the CMF Award will be used for a Loan Loss Reserve or a Loan Guarantee, the CMF Award is considered "expended" on a Project at the time it is allocated as a reserve for or guarantee of the loan for the CMF Project.
-In those cases, there does not need to be an actual draw against the loan loss reserve or guarantee in order to count those amounts as Eligible Project Costs.
-Please note that Program Income and reinvestment restrictions apply (2 CFR part 1000).
+However, the CDFI Fund does not specify the level of minimum investment for each Project in the FY 2021 Round.

+Note that in situations where the CMF Award will be used for a Loan Loss Reserve or a Loan Guarantee, the CMF Award is considered "expended" on a CMF Project at the time it is allocated as a Reserve for or Guarantee of the loan for the Project.
+In those cases, there does not need to be an actual draw against the Loan Loss Reserve or Guarantee in order to count those amounts as Eligible Project Costs.
+Please note that Program Income and reinvestment restrictions apply as set forth in Section 3.8 of the Assistance Agreement.

-For Homeownership mortgages and Purchase assistance activity where the Recipient establishes an Affordable Homeownership Program, the CMF Award will be Committed to the Homeownership Program.
-It is not necessary to directly trace a minimum investment of CMF dollars in every home financed/supported under the Program (See FAQ #38).
+For Homeownership mortgages and Purchase assistance activity where the Recipient establishes an Affordable Homeownership Program, the CMF Award will be Committed for use to the Homeownership Program, rather than to individual mortgages.
+Recipients will report the CMF investment associated with every home financed/supported under the Program; however, it is not necessary to directly trace a minimum investment of CMF dollars in every home financed/supported under the Program.
+(See FAQ #38).